-kerb-message: A Kerberos message, including the 4 octet length value specified in [RFC4120] section 7.2.2.
+kerb-message: A Kerberos message, including the 4 octet length value specified in [RFC4120] section 7.2.2 in network byte order.

-- target-domain: An optional KerberosString that represents the realm to which the Kerberos message is sent.
-This value is not case-sensitive. - dclocator-hint: An optional Flags (MS-NRPC] section 3.5.4.3.1) which contains additional data to be used to find a domain controller for the Kerberos message.
+- target-domain: An optional KerberosString ([RFC4120] section 5.2.1) that represents the realm to which the Kerberos message is sent, which is required for client messages and is not used in server messages.
+This value is not case-sensitive. - dclocator-hint: An optional Flags ([MS-NRPC] section 3.5.4.3.1) which contains additional data to be used to find a domain controller for the Kerberos message.